danielkluka/Diploma-Thesis/README.md

-\mainpage Introduction of Diploma Thesis, Author Bc.
-Daniel Kluka
+\mainpage Introduction of Diploma Thesis, Author Daniel Kluka, MSc (Ing.)

 ## Assignment
 ### Objectives which should be achieved: